activatedgeek/blog/site/contents/cult/lit/books.md

 I also like the mission of [Open Library](https://openlibrary.org), and ended up donating a tiny amount.
 I highly recommend checking them out as well, since they allow book loans.

 [Shepherd](https://shepherd.com/) is an upcoming service that aims to bring the experience of browsing a bookstore to the web.
 It also has curated recommendations from authors.
+[Hacker News Books](https://hackernewsbooks.com) newsletter is also often resourceful.

 [A Book Like Foo](https://abooklikefoo.com) is an interesting search engine for books.